 C. S. Lewis’s Mere Christianity impacted me tremendously.
 I read it for the first time in the 9th grade.
 It converted me—not to Christianity (I was already a devout Christian) but from denominationalism.
 From that moment I found myself taking seriously the faith not only of fellow evangelical types but of Catholic and Orthodox friends as well.

 I will not indulge my narcissistic urges by telling my full story here.
-What is pertinent is that nearly 25 years later I am a Pentecostal Anglican under the jurisdiction of Rwanda with a Masters degree in religious studies from a state university where I was mentored by an Eastern Orthodox Christian professor.
-Besides the great Anglicans like Mr. Lewis and Dorothy Sayers and N. T. Wright, I have been greatly impacted by Catholics like Chesterton, Tolkien, and Kreeft.
-Furthermore I have developed a genuine love for early church fathers and been theologically formed by modern Orthodox writers such as Alexander Schmemann, Kalistos Ware, Losky, Sophrony, Thomas Hopko, David Bentley Hart, and Bradly Nassif.
-Finally I would be grossly negligent if I did not mention evangelicals, Pentecostals, and Charismatics that have helped shape me: Simon Chan, Leslie Newbiggin, Dietrich Bonhoeffer, Richard Foster, Heidi Baker, and countless unknown missionaries.
+What is pertinent is that years later I am a Pentecostal Anglican in the ACNA with a Masters degree in religious studies from a state university where I was mentored by an Eastern Orthodox Christian professor and all but the Thesis for an MA in Philosophy from the same university where I was mentored by a Roman Catholic Natural Law Philosophr.
+Besides the great Anglicans like Mr. Lewis and N. T. Wright, I have been greatly impacted by Catholics like Chesterton, Tolkien, and Kreeft.
+Furthermore I have developed a genuine love for early church fathers and been theologically formed by modern Orthodox writers such as Alexander Schmemann, Kalistos Ware, Losky, Sophrony, and Thomas Hopko.
+Finally I would be grossly negligent if I did not mention evangelicals, Pentecostals, and Charismatics that have helped shape me: Simon Chan (my favorite living theologian), Leslie Newbiggin, Dietrich Bonhoeffer, Richard Foster, Heidi Baker, and countless unknown missionaries.
 I thank God for exposing me to the richness of His kingdom in the broader Christian family.

 What guides me here is a commitment to theology as worship…and as central to the whole of life.